Dick Clark's New Year's Rockin' Eve

 Dick Clark's New Year's Rockin' Eve (NYRE), billed since 2008 as Dick Clark's New Year's Rockin' Eve with Ryan Seacrest, is a New Year's Eve television special broadcast by ABC.
 The special broadcasts primarily from New York City's Times Square and prominently features coverage of its annual ball drop event hosted by television personality Ryan Seacrest, along with live and pre-recorded musical performances by popular musicians from Times Square and Hollywood.
-Since 2016–17, the special has regularly included performances and/or coverage of midnight festivities from other U.S. locations, including New Orleans (Central Time, from 2017–2024), San Juan (Atlantic Time, from 2021–2022), and Las Vegas.
+Since 2016–17, the special has regularly included performances and coverage of midnight festivities from other U.S. locations, including New Orleans (Central Time, from 2017 to 2024), San Juan (Atlantic Time, from 2021 to 2022), and Las Vegas.

-Its creator and namesake was the entertainer Dick Clark, who conceived New Year's Rockin' Eve as a youthful competitor to Guy Lombardo's popular and long-running New Year's Eve specials on CBS.
-The special first aired on December 31, 1972; its first two editions were broadcast by NBC, and hosted by Three Dog Night and George Carlin, respectively, with Clark anchoring coverage from Times Square.
-In 1974–75, the program moved to its current home of ABC, and Clark assumed the role of host.
+Its creator and namesake was television personality Dick Clark, who conceived New Year's Rockin' Eve as a youthful competitor to Guy Lombardo's popular and long-running New Year's Eve specials on CBS.
+The special first aired on December 31, 1971; its first three editions were broadcast by NBC, and hosted by Three Dog Night and George Carlin, respectively, with Clark anchoring coverage from Times Square.
+In 1974–75, the program moved to its permanent home on ABC, and Clark assumed the role of host.
 Since 2000–01, the special has broadcast segments in prime time alongside the main late-night broadcast; initially occupying the 10:00 p.m.
 ET/PT hour, from 2011–12 onward the special has occupied the entirety of ABC's primetime and late-night schedule on New Year's Eve.